wangjr03/SPACE/README.md

 The Simulation/simulated_datasets folder contains a simulated dataset.
 See [here] for more details.
 It demonstrates how the SPACE workflow works with step-by-step code, key functions, and helpful visualizations.

 [here]: https://github.com/wangjr03/SPACE/blob/main/Simulation/Simulation.md

+## Overview of Github Folders

+These folders demonstrate different features of SPACE:

+1. Simulation: Demonstrates the effectiveness of the SVG clustering performance by SPACE.
+2. Simulation_domainDetection: Assesses whether the SVG clusters identified by SPACE improve domain detection accuracy.
+3. Data_analysis: Applies the SPACE method to two publicly available datasets